AurelieV/loopback-component-admin/README.md

 ```
 With
 * userModel the name of your custom user model (by default User)
 * mongoHack a value to indicate the use of the mongo hack (useful if you use mongo and want to include roles when fetching user.
-See [this issue][https://github.com/strongloop/loopback/issues/1441].
+See [this issue](https://github.com/strongloop/loopback/issues/1441).
 You must have mongod in your dependencies.

+/!\ Use it BEFORE explorer component to see remote method added

 ## Result